quizlet/abracadabra/README.md

 Makes AB testing analyses magically simple!

-## Temporary setup for Analysts
+## Temporary testing setup

 This section outlines how to set up ✨abracadabra✨ in a separate environment for testing and going through demos before we publish the repo on PyPI.
 Note that once we get the go-ahead from T&S to open source the project, this entire process will be replaced with `pip install abracadabra`, but for now, please continue on...

 #### Using the correct python version
-✨abracadabra✨ is tested on python 3.7, so you'll need to make sure you're using the `3.7.0` runtime.
+✨abracadabra✨ has been tested on python >=3.7, so you'll need to make sure you're using the `3.7.0` or later runtime version.
+You can set the version with `pyenv`.
 First make sure that you have the `pyenv` package by running.

 ```bash
 $ pyenv versions